The Sneaky Ways Grocery Stores Hijack Your Brain

 This is not an accident.
 This is intentional.

-Why?
-Because produce gives you a “health halo.”
+In the food world, it even has its own spinoff: the health halo.
 You buy broccoli and suddenly feel like a responsible adult.
 “I bought good food,” you tell yourself, so when you hit the chip aisle later, you decide you deserve that family-sized bag of Doritos.

-It’s not logistics.
-It’s strategy.
-That smell isn’t just “wafting” out.
-It’s piped out.
-Some stores literally vent bakery air toward the entrance so you walk into temptation.
 Scent marketing is the oldest trick in the sensory-manipulation playbook.
 It triggers nostalgia, comfort, and hunger all at once.
 It tells your body, this is home, and then tells your wallet, open up.

 The produce gives you virtue; the bakery gives you desire.
 One sells you health.
 The other sells you happiness.